Book: Never Knowing

 Chevy Stevens writes in the first person and the reader -- addressed as 'you' -- is also a character -- Nadina, a psychiatrist.
 This format allows Sara (the main character) to make personal comments about how the story is unfolding.

 The book opens with Sara's address to the reader.
-It's like she's saying: Welcome, makes yourself at home.
+It's like she's saying: Welcome, make yourself at home.
 This is my story.

 The first chapter closes with Sara once again addressing the reader: Are you still there?
 Are you still interested?
 I hope so.